-Every time you head out is a chance to get a little more exercise, family time, thinking time, or cash in your pocket.
+Every time you head out is a chance to make your A to B car-free and get a little more exercise, family time, thinking time, or cash in your pocket.
 Mix up car trips with other options like walking, biking, public transport or car share.
 A little planning will set you up for healthier, cheaper, lower emissions journeys.

 Why it matters